An algebraic geometric model of an action of the face monoid associated to a Kac-Moody group on its building: Preliminaries

 A well defined function $red:\We\to I$ is obtained as follows: Set $\red{1}:=\emptyset$.
 If $\sigma\in\We\setminus\{1\}$ and $\sigma_{i_1}\cdots \sigma_{i_k}$ is a reduced expression for $\sigma$ set $\red{\sigma}:= \{i_1,\,\ldots,\,i_k\}\subseteq I$.

 The lattice intersection, which coincides with the set theoretical intersection, and the lattice join of two arbitrary faces can be reduced easily by the formulas for the stabilizers to the following formulas: Let $\tau\in\mb{}^{\Th_1\cup\Th_1^\bot}\We^{\Th_2\cup\Th_2^\bot}$, $\Th_1,\Th_2$ be special.
-It holds
+Then

-{\bf The Kac-Moody algebra $\g$:} The {\it Kac-Moody algebra} $\g=\g(A)$ is the Lie algebra over $\F$ generated by the abelian Lie algebra $\h$, and the elements $e_i$, $f_i$, ($i\in I$), with the following relations, which hold for any $i,j \in I$, $h \in \h$:
+{\bf The Kac-Moody algebra $\g$:} The {\it Kac-Moody algebra} $\g=\g(A)$ associated to the symmetrizable generalized Cartan matrix $A$ over $\F$ is the Lie algebra over $\F$ generated by the abelian Lie algebra $\h$, and the elements $e_i$, $f_i$, ($i\in I$), with the following relations, which hold for any $i,j \in I$, $h \in \h$:

 The abelian Lie algebra $\h$ and the elements $e_i$, $f_i$, ($i\in I$), identify with their images in $\g$.

 There is the {\it root space decomposition}